Code-Institute-Submissions/winterheartlee-ticket_admission_SepResub/README.md

 - CSS - [Jigsaw Validator](https://jigsaw.w3.org/css-validator/)
   - No errors were found with custom CSS; each CSS file was tested separatly through the validator.
 - Javascript - [Jshint](https://jshint.com/)
-  - No serious issues were detected when passed through the Jshint validator.
+  - No serious issues were detected when passed through the Jshint validator; all js script files and any code between 'script' tags were tested separately through the validator.
 - Python PEP8 Compliant - [PEP8 Online](http://pep8online.com/)
   - No errors detected and is PEP8 compliant.

 ### Unfixed Bugs

-- after registering, logging in, logging out etc, the page gets redirected to the main index page, not the homepage of the user role.
+- After registering, logging in, logging out etc, the page gets redirected to the main index page, not the homepage of the user role.
-- When the edit_event page is called, the 'Start Date and Time' and "End Date and Time' database entries are not being populated and have to be selected again.
+- Styling for the 'tabs' on the creator homepage is not currently displaying in a satisfactory manner on mobile devices; tablet devices with larger screens work ok.

 ## Deployment